 Security operations at a global scale

 At Microsoft, more than 3,500 full-time security professionals work with leading AI tools to analyze more than 6.5 trillion global signals each day.
-The company’s global security infrastructure protects customers by securing data centres, running a Cyber Defense Operations Center, hacking its own defences (red-teaming), hunting down attackers, and blocking more than 5 billion distinct malware threats each month.
+The company's global security infrastructure protects customers by securing data centers, running a Cyber Defense Operations Center, hacking its own defences (red-teaming), hunting down attackers, and blocking more than 5 billion distinct malware threats each month.

 Just recently, Microsoft's cloud-based machine learning models detected — with only 200 discrete targets — a stealthy and highly targeted attack aimed at small businesses across the United States.
 The company neutralised the threat, called Ursnif, in seconds.
 Also, Microsoft's Digital Crimes Unit focused on advanced disruption and deterrence, has worked with global law enforcement agencies to take down 18 criminal bot-nets and rescue nearly 500 million devices from secret bot-net control.

 Enterprise-class security technology